sco1/flake8-annotations/README.md

 1. See: [PEP 484](https://www.python.org/dev/peps/pep-0484/#annotating-instance-and-class-methods) and [PEP 563](https://www.python.org/dev/peps/pep-0563/) for suggestions on annotating `self` and `cls` arguments.

 ## Configuration Options
-Some opinionated flags are provided to tailor the linting errors emitted:
+Some opinionated flags are provided to tailor the linting errors emitted.

 ### `--suppress-none-returning`: `bool`
 Suppress `ANN200`-level errors for functions that meet one of the following criteria: